WEBSITE UPDATED Monday January 24, 2022

 Reducing summer tournament fishing mortality is the angler’s personal choice and the responsibility of every Bass Tournament Director.

-The Oxygen Edge™ ensures safe livewell oxygenation for all the catch and the best summer tournament bass transport care possible in the hottest most adverse hostile summer tournament fishing conditions.
+The Oxygen Edge™ ensures safe livewell oxygenation for all the catch and the best summer tournament fish care possible in the hottest most adverse hostile summer tournament fishing conditions.

 ENTER THE NEW LIVEWELL OXYGENATION SCIENCE AND TECHNOLOGY – THE BEST SUMMER LIVE FISH CARE AND LIVE TRANSPORT POSSIBLE IN THE 21ST CENTURY